AmishaKothari/Backpropagation_Algo/README.md

-This repository contains implementation of backpropagation neural network model.
+This repository contains implementation of backpropagation neural network.